 Many visitors to Flores don’t make it any further inland than the harbour town of Labuan Bajo, the base for exploring Komodo National Park, home of the fearsome dragons.
-However, those travellers prepared to venture into the island’s jungle-covered, mountainous interior are rewarded with one of the most beautiful natural phenomena in Indonesia, Kelimutu Lake.
+If you’re prepared to venture into the island’s jungle-covered, mountainous interior you will be rewarded with beautiful sites.
+One of the highlights is Kelimutu Lake.

 In central Flores, around two hours inland from the town of Ende, lies the island’s most famous volcano, Kelimutu.
 It is not the tallest volcano on Flores, that title goes to Mount Inerie.
 Kelimutu is certainly the strangest and most beautiful, thanks to the multicoloured lakes which sit in its (now-extinct) crater, which have vivid, ever-changing hues of blue, green and red.

 Kelimutu is famous for the three lakes which sit in its crater, separated by thin ridges of rock.
 Shifting chemical and mineral balances in the water mean that the colours of the lakes change regularly – throughout 2016 they changed six times – but they are always vivid and deep, with an appearance so thick that it resembles paint.
-Generally, the lakes are turquoise, khaki, and dark red; the turquoise lake tends to stay the same colour, while the other two fluctuate wildly.
+The three lakes are normally turquoise, khaki, and dark red.
+The turquoise lake tends to stay the same colour, while the other two fluctuate wildly.

 The lakes are particularly beautiful at sunrise, which is when the majority of tourists visit.
 They look beautiful (and different) throughout the day.
 Those of an intrepid nature can hike up to the summit, although the chilly nights and early start required to get there for sunrise mean that the walk back down is more popular.